Clinical UM Guideline

 The long term efficacy of catheter ablation to prevent recurrent AF requires further study.
 Available data demonstrate 1 year or more free from recurrent AF in most (albeit, carefully selected) patients.
 It is important to bear in mind, however, that AF can recur without symptoms and be unrecognized by the patient or the physician.
 Therefore, it remains uncertain whether apparent cures represent elimination of AF or transformation into an asymptomatic form of paroxysmal AF.
 The distinction has important implications for the duration of anticoagulation treatment (Fuster, 2006).

-A 2011 ACCF/AHA/HRS focused update to the ACC/AHA/ESC Guidelines on the Management of AF includes Holter monitoring and longer term event recording in its recommendations for initial clinical evaluation if the diagnosis or type of arrhythmia is in question and also in subsequent treatment monitoring as a means of evaluating rate control and individual risk for thromboembolic events.
+A 2011 ACCF/AHA/HRS focused update to the ACC/AHA/ESC Guidelines on the Management of AF includes HM and longer term event recording in its recommendations for initial clinical evaluation if the diagnosis or type of arrhythmia is in question and also in subsequent treatment monitoring as a means of evaluating rate control and individual risk for thromboembolic events.
 This document reviews the major clinical trials of various treatment strategies for AF and notes, "The optimum method for monitoring antiarrhythmic drug treatment varies with the agent involved, as well as with patient factors."
 The following is excerpted:

 Ambulatory ECG recordings and device-based monitoring have revealed that an individual may experience periods of both symptomatic and asymptomatic AF…Prolonged or frequent monitoring may be necessary to reveal episodes of asymptomatic AF, which may be a cause of cryptogenic stroke (Fuster, 2011).